Dear Cascabel Community Fair Patrons,

 - Oasis Bird Sanctuary conducts scheduled tours of their exotic birds and sells products that support animal rescue efforts.

-- Cascabel Clayworks – a cottage industry and homestead established in 1970, will host an open house.
+- Cascabel Clayworks – a cottage industry and homestead established in 1970, will host an open house and is the site of the Fair.

 Joining the locals will be many other fine artisans and craftsmen displaying their work in fiber, metal, wood, jewelry, clay, leather, photography and more.
 You will enjoy viewing the wide variety of locally made products and fresh farm produce displayed under the mesquite canopy.